Four4Two/fury-mainnet/README.md

     these future upgrades may require validators to run additional software beyond the normal node software, and validators should be prepared to learn and run these.
-4. To be a genesis validator, you must have MER at genesis via the fairdrop.
-Every address that had ATOMs during the Stargate upgrade of the Cosmo Hub from `cosmoshub-3` to `cosmoshub-4` will have recieve fairdrop MER.
+4. To be a genesis validator, you must have FURY at genesis via the fairdrop.
+Every address that had ATOMs during the Stargate upgrade of the Cosmo Hub from `cosmoshub-3` to `cosmoshub-4` will have recieve fairdrop FURY.
 You can verify that a Cosmo address has received coins in the fairdrop by inputting an address here:
     <https://airdrop.fury.zone/>.